 Fortunately human conduct is reformable even if human impulses are not.
 For example, waste is artificially cheap.
 The cost of nonreturnable containers does not reflect the true social cost of making, transporting, and disposing of them.
 Taxes and/or deposits can be imposed on their use, both to deter their use (by making them more expensive) and to capture revenues to ameliorate those social costs (by funding pollution abatement programs, for example).
 Using price to dry up waste streams can get tricky however.
 In New York State, unredeemed beverage container deposits now amount to something like $50 million, which is the price New Yorkers are willing to pay to not be bothered.
 Make the return on redeemed recyclables too high, however, and trash becomes a tempting target for street thieves and worse.

 Partly because of such problems, the garbage bills being talked about in Illinois include the threat of compulsion as a compliance mechanism.
-That compulsion may be visited upon municipalities (which must pay higher dumping fees at regional landfills unless they have recycling programs) or landfill operators (which are not allowed to accept certain recyclable wastes like leaves).
+That compulsion may be visited upon municipalities (which must pay higher dumping fees at regional landfills unless they have recycling programs) or landfill operators (which are not allowed to accept certain recyclable wastes such as leaves).
 Individual householders in several states are or soon will be required to separate recyclables from the rest of their trash before pickup; mixed garbage will simply be left uncollected by authorities.

 Under such a system uncollected trash is likely to be deposited mysteriously in neighbors' bins or alongside roads by resentful libertarians; garbage collectors may become rich from bribes.
 When it is indulged without any sense of obligation to the community, the cherished American freedom from civic compulsion is little more than the freedom of a child recklessly at play.
 The public is eventually compelled to protect itself from itself.
 "Are we ready for garbage police?" asked a writer to the Chicago Tribune the other day; the answer is, we'd better be.
 In some Japanese cities you must label your garbage as yours, so idolaters who don't separate can be traced and fined.